-87.1.4.12 69.05.4.11 Agricultural Lands.
+87.1.4.12 69.05.4.12 Agricultural Lands.

-All development associated with second accessory residential dwelling units shall be prohibited on prime agricultural soils and where there are no prime soils, be sited so as to avoid prime soils to the maximum extent feasible, and to minimize impacts to agriculturally related activities.
+All development associated with second accessory residential dwelling units shall be prohibited on prime agricultural soils and where there are no prime soils, be sited so as to minimize impacts to ongoing the use of land for agriculturally related activities.

-69.05.4.12 Timberlands.
+69.05.4.13 Timberlands.